AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

 >[!NOTE]
 >
->The configurable option `cleanup_percentage` was introduced in Magento 2.4.4
+>The `cleanup_percentage` configurable option was introduced in Adobe Commerce 2.4.4.

 `.magento.env.yaml`